dymmond/esmerald-simple-jwt/docs/index.md

 Esmerald Simple JWT aims to simplify the generation of the `access_token` and `refresh_token` by providing out of the box mechanisms and views that can be imported directly into your application.

+This package uses Pydantic for its own schemas.

 ## Installation

 ```shell